Agriculture

 Planting System

 Guavas can be cultivated in different planting systems, which include square, hedge row, double hedge row, and cluster planting.
-Square planting method is generally preferred in which pits of 1X1X1 meter are dug before the arrival of monsoon and filled with a mixture of soil and farmyard manure.
+The square planting method is generally preferred, in which pits of 1X1X1 meters are dug before the arrival of the monsoon and filled with a mixture of soil and farmyard manure.

 Nutrition

-The fertilizer application timing depends on the crop variety and region.
-In North India, the fertilizer is applied in May first week for rainy season crops and in July first week for winter season crops.
-The Guava plant should be manured two times a year, first during June to July and second during October.
+The guava tree fertilizer application timing depends on the crop variety and region.
+In North India, the fertilizer is applied in the first week of the rainy season for rainy season crops and in the first week of the winter season for winter season crops.
+The Guava plant should be manured twice a year, first during June to July and second during October.

 The recommended fertilizer dose per plant per year in various regions of India are: